Andrebtk/reddit-web-scraper/README.md

 # reddit_parser [BETA]

-this is a beta of an reddit parser
+this is a beta of an reddit parser coded in python

 ## Installation